 Each year the Center for the Book at the Library of Congress in partnership with affiliate state centers for the book, invites readers in grades 4-12 to enter Letters About Literature, a national reading-writing contest.
 To enter, readers write a personal letter to an author, living or dead, from any genre—fiction or nonfiction, contemporary or classic, explaining how that author’s work changed the student’s way of thinking about the world or themselves.
 There are three competition levels with three winners at each level: Level I for children in grades 4-6; Level II for grades 7 & 8, and Level III, grades 9–12.
 For each level, first place winners receive $100, second place winners receive $50, and third place winners receive $25.

 Information for Students and Teachers

-- Submissions from all competition levels must be postmarked by December 9, 2017.
+- Submissions from all competition levels must be submitted online or postmarked by January 11, 2019.

 - The Letters About Literature Teaching Guide provides activities teachers can use to guide their students through the book discussion and letter-writing process.
-The guide addresses the LAL teaching strategies and ways in which the program can dovetail with curriculum for teaching, reading, and writing.
-Also included are worksheets for duplication and assessment checklists.
+Worksheets for duplication and assessment checklists are also included.

 - State winners receive cash prizes provided by the South Carolina State Library Foundation.

 For any questions regarding Letters About Literature, please contact Andersen Cook at 803-545-4432 at email@example.com.